 Who likes to have bad breath?
 I doubt there is anyone who loves to have bad breath, especially when visiting friends and family, at a job interview and especially not on a first date.
-Bad breath can make things embarrassing, but it is also a sign of serious dental problems.
-Now, a research team has built a thumb-sized portable device that diagnoses bad breath by quickly “sniffing” the fumes for the gas that makes it stinky: hydrogen sulfide.
-To use a term dear to Elio: electronic “La conchetta”, Gentlemen.
+Bad breath can make things embarrassing, but it's also a sign of serious dental problems.
+Now, a research team has built a thumb-sized portable device that diagnoses bad breath by quickly "sniffing" the fumes for the gas that makes it stinky: hydrogen sulfide.
+To use a term dear to Elio: "La conchetta" electronic, Gentlemen.

 A little friend who does awkward work

 Most people cannot smell their breath.
 It's a problem, and asking someone to "test" it is embarrassing.
 There are some halitosis devices that measure small amounts of hydrogen sulfide, but require analysis with (expensive) instruments in the laboratory, which is not feasible for consumers.
 Previous studies have shown that when some metal oxides react with sulfur-containing gases, their electrical conductivity changes.

 For this, to develop a small real-time bad breath analyzer, Kak Namkoong, Il-Doo Kim and colleagues looked for the right combination of substances that would elicit the fastest and strongest response to hydrogen sulfide in the air blown directly onto it.
 I study was published on ACS Nano.

 How the device that analyzes halitosis was born